|20 min||20 min||4|

 5. Mix the peanut sauce: In a small bowl, add the soy sauce, peanut butter, brown sugar and juice from half the lime.
 Whisk well to combine and dissolve the sugar.

-6. Cook the pad Thai: In the pan used for the tofu, add 1 tbsp cooking oil over medium high heat.
-When the oil starts to shimmer, add the purple cabbage, carrot and snow peas.
+6. Cook the pad Thai: In the pan used for the tofu, add the remaining half of olive oil over medium-high heat.
+When the oil starts to simmer, add the purple cabbage, carrot and snow peas.
 Cook 1 min, until snow peas are bright green and vegetables have softened slightly.
 Remove pan from heat.
 Add the strained rice noodles and peanut butter sauce.
 Toss well to combine.
 Stir in the curried tofu.

 7. Plate the pad Thai with the roasted peanuts over top.